nagarajan/motleytechpy3/tasks/README.md

   - Drag between tasks
   - Drag to swimlane to promote to a full task
 - **Persistence**: Data synced to Firebase Firestore (cloud) with localStorage fallback
+- **Multi-User Support**: Sign in with Google to sync data across devices
+  - Guest mode: Data saved locally in browser
+  - Signed in: Data synced to Firebase, keyed by email address

 ## Tech Stack